 CFL – Compact Fluorescent Lamp (or Light).
 CFL bulbs are rated to last up to 10 times longer and use around 70% less energy than regular incandescent bulbs.

 Combustion Spillage – Oil, wood, or gas burning appliances produce heat by burning fuel.
 Burning fuel produces combustion gases, which are normally vented to the outdoors through a chimney or vent pipe.
 Combustion spillage is the unwanted flow of combustion gases into the home.
 Combustion spillage (also known as backdrafting) occurs when a home becomes depressurized, and harmful combustion gases (such as carbon monoxide, a colourless and odorless gas) are sucked back into the home through vents or a flue.
-Depressurization can happen when a home is very air tight and all exhaust fans, such as range hoods, bathroom fans, the dryer etc. are running at the same time.
+Depressurization can occur when a home is very air tight and exhaust fans, such as range hoods, bathroom fans, the dryer etc. are running at the same time.
 If too much air is being exhausted at one time, it can cause depressurization.
 If carbon monoxide is drawn into a living space of a home, it can sicken or kill the occupants.
 To learn more about combustion spillage, visit Natural Resources Canada’s website.

 Conduction – Conduction occurs when heat moves through a material or building assembly (e.g. a wall).
 For example, the heat from a cast iron frying pan is transferred to the handle and eventually to your hand.
 Insulation reduces heat loss due to conduction.